theintencity/rtclite/rtclite/app/sip/caller.md

                         retry interval in seconds to re-try if register or subscribe fails.
 Default is 60
 ```
-When used in conjunction with the `listen` option, these options do outbound SIP registration to the
+These options do outbound SIP registration to the
 application SIP server available at `domain` or `proxy` addresses.
 ```
     --send=SEND         enable outbound instant message.
 The supplied text